-First day of class through the end of the Drop/Add period - 90% Adjustment One to seven days beyond the end of the Drop/Add period - 75% Adjustment Eight to 14 days beyond the end of the Drop/Add period - 50% Adjustment 15 to 21 days beyond the end of the Drop/Add period - 25% Adjustment 22 or more days beyond the end of the Drop/Add period - No Adjustment
+Date of Withdrawal Adjustment Percentage

+First day of class through end of Drop/Add period 90%

+1-7 days beyond end of Drop/Add period 75%

+8-14 days beyond end of Drop/Add period 50%

+15-21 days beyond end of Drop/Add period 25%

+22 or more days beyond end of Drop/Add period No Adjustment

-Students should be aware that withdrawal from classes may result in adjustments to financial aid awards, including eligibility for the North Carolina Need Based Scholarship.
-For withdrawing students who are receiving federal financial aid through Guilford College, the aid adjustment is dictated by federal regulations.
+Students should be aware that withdrawal from classes may result in the loss of some types of financial aid awards, including eligibility for the North Carolina Need-Based Scholarship.
+For withdrawing students who are receiving federal financial aid through Guilford, the aid adjustment is dictated by federal regulations.

-Reimbursement of Credit Balances.
-Reimbursement of credit balances from overpayments will be made approximately two weeks from the day the credit is created.
-To the extent that funds paid to Guilford College on behalf of the student exceed the total amount of tuition, fees, and other expenses due from the student, the College will reimburse such excess payments (excluding any non-refundable financial aid) directly to the student, regardless of whether funds were paid by the student, the student's parents or any other third party.
-Guilford College assumes no responsibility for remitting such excess payments to any person other than the student.
+Reimbursement of Credit Balances

+Reimbursement of credit balances from over payments will be made through Higher One within 10 days from the day the credit is created.
+To the extent that funds paid to Guilford on behalf of a student exceed the total amount of tuition, fees and other expenses due from the student, the College will reimburse such excess payments (excluding any non-refundable financial aid) directly to the student, regardless of whether funds were paid by the student or any other third party.
+Guilford assumes no responsibility for remitting such excess payments to any person other than the student.